projectsveltos/sveltos/docs/sveltosctl/techsupport.md

     kind: Secret
 ```

-Above Techsupport instance is instructing Sveltos to:
+The above YAML Techsupport definition instructs Sveltos to:

-1. consider any managed Kubernetes cluster matching the __clusterSelector__ field;
+1. Consider any managed Kubernetes cluster matching the __clusterSelector__ field;
-2. collect logs from all pods in the kube-system namespace.
-The __sinceSeconds__ field specifies how much logs need to be collected.
+2. Collect logs from all pods in the kube-system namespace.
+The __sinceSeconds__ field specifies how many logs need to be collected.
 In this example the last 600 seconds for each pod;
-3. collect all deployments and all secrets.
+3. Collect all deployments and all secrets.

-__Techsupport__ CRD allows filtering pods and resources using label and field selectors.
+The __Techsupport__ CRD allows filtering pods and resources using the label and the field selectors.

-A more complex example:
+### Example 2

 ```yaml
 apiVersion: utils.projectsveltos.io/v1alpha1